 At the age of 16, Israel Villavicencio was making a name for himself in the community for his expertise on fuel injections.

 From a young age, Villavicencio’s thirst for knowledge made him a stand-out technician and inspired him to follow his passion and open his own shop, Gearheads Transmission and Complete Auto Repair in Van Nuys, Calif., two years ago at the age of 40.

 For over two decades, Villavicencio worked at other shops of various sizes and in a number of positions and had the opportunity to see what worked and, more importantly, what didn’t.
-Throughout his years in the industry, Villavicncio experienced customer after customer coming to him with a problem that wasn’t fixed the first time or customers that weren’t treated with respect and ripped off at other businesses.
-Villavincio vowed he would never run a shop like that, and he hasn’t, which is exactly what has made him a Ratchet+Wrench All-Star Awards nominee.
+Throughout his years in the industry, Villavicencio experienced customer after customer coming to him with a problem that wasn’t fixed the first time or customers that weren’t treated with respect and ripped off at other businesses.
+Villavicencio vowed he would never run a shop like that, and he hasn’t, which is exactly what has made him a Ratchet+Wrench All-Star Awards nominee.

 Make money the right way.

 While working in other shops, Villavicencio heard it time and again: customers complaining about other technicians that didn’t know how to work on vehicles.
 Many of his customers came to him after another technician worked on the car and the fix didn’t work or the quote was very high and the customer wanted a second opinion.

 For example, Villavicencio remembers one particular customer that came to him after visiting a dealership.
 She was quoted $7,000 for a transmission repair.
 After examining the vehicle, Villavicencio determined that the fix did not require the removal of the transmission and quoted the work at $1,700.
 Thrilled with his attention to detail and ability to save her money, the customer wrote an excellent review and now brings her car to Villavicencio once per month for maintenance.
 By creating a customer for life, Villavicencio adds more to his bottom line, which is better in the long term.